isalive/Hasher-Smasher/README.md

 - Supports various special charactes for the string you want to encrypt/decrypt.
 - If you change anything in the encrypted string and try to decrypt it, the programm will just crash.
 - The button "Clear All" clears all text boxes.
+- You can click "Encrypt" as many times as you will, you will still decrypt whatever you entered.